Clastify logo

 • the same equilibrium composition can often be reached from either direction, provided the temperature is the same.

-Don’t write that the reaction has stopped.
-That is the classic giveaway that you have treated equilibrium as static rather than dynamic.
+Do not write that the reaction has stopped.
+That is the classic giveaway that equilibrium has been treated as static rather than dynamic.

 A homogeneous equilibrium is an equilibrium in which all reacting species are in the same phase.
 A heterogeneous equilibrium is an equilibrium in which reacting species are present in more than one phase.